Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 If you walk outside to find your plants coated in a white substance, chances are good they have been infected with powdery mildew.
 This group of fungi typically isn’t fatal, but they can stunt plant growth.

-Powdery mildew is most common in damp, dark, poorly-ventilated areas.
-Therefore, it’s important to provide trailing lantana plans with enough sun and airflow.
+Powdery mildew is most common in damp, dark, poorly ventilated areas.
+Therefore, providing trailing lantana plans with enough sun and airflow is important.

 Root Rot

 Another issue to watch out for is root rot.
-This problem is also caused by a group of fungi.
+A group of fungi also causes this problem.

-When plants are infected with root rot, their roots cannot take up water and nutrients properly.
+When plants are infected with root rot, their roots cannot properly absorb water and nutrients.
 Therefore, you may notice yellowing or wilting leaves.

 Root rot typically occurs when plants receive too much water.
 Remember that trailing lantana is a drought-tolerant plant that only needs to be watered every one to two weeks.